nus-cs2113-AY2021S1/tp/docs/team/marcursor.md

 ## Project: Scheduler--;

-Scheduler--; (S--) is a desktop daily planner application for managing day-to-day events.
+Scheduler-\-; (S-\-) is a desktop daily planner application for managing day-to-day events.
 The user interacts with it using a Command Line Interface (CLI).
 It is written in Java.

 Given below are my contributions to this project.